The Saddest Day I Experienced in Paris

 It’s really in times like these where you have to realise that you can never take anything that you have in life for granted.
 If even the most stable of structures can collapse in the blink of an eye then what does that say about ourselves and our own lives?

-I said this already in my vlog but when you live in a city as big and as beautiful and as opulent as Paris, it’s so easy to pass by these amazing things on a daily basis without actually stopping to look at them and to appreciate them for every little intricate detail that goes into the creation of their aesthetic beauty.
+When you live in a city as big and as beautiful and as opulent as Paris, it’s so easy to pass by these amazing things on a daily basis without actually stopping to look at them and to appreciate them for every little intricate detail that goes into the creation of their aesthetic beauty.
 Even though the fire at Notre-Dame was a massive tragedy for Paris and for our time, the silver lining is that with great loss comes the reminder that we must always get the most out of everyday we spend in life, of everything we have and of the moments we share together.
 It sounds cliché but often in life we never actually realise what we have until one day it’s just gone forever.

 My goal now is to get the absolute most out of everything there is to see and do in Paris.
 There’s not a day that goes by where I don’t feel extremely grateful to live in this amazing city.
 There is so much to do and see and so many places to explore.
 There is not a single street corner in Paris that doesn’t offer something beautiful to be in awe at.

 All I can say to this tragedy is that I’m happy I got to experience Notre-Dame before the fire destroyed it.
 It’s a miracle that the building is still standing because I honestly don’t know where Paris would be without it.

 I’m sorry that this post was a little emotional today guys.
 I hope you just understand that this was a massively devastating event and I still can’t believe it happened.
 Our next post will certainly be a much more positive one.